Tye Leung Schulze

 Tye Leung Schulze (August 24, 1887 – March 10, 1972) became the first Chinese American woman to vote in the United States when she cast a ballot in San Francisco on May 19, 1912.
-She also became the first Chinese American woman to pass the civil service exams and to occupy a government job.
+She also became the first Chinese American woman to pass the civil service examinations and to occupy a government job.
 The San Francisco Call stated that she was "the first Chinese woman in the history of the world to exercise the electoral franchise."
 Schulze was also the first Chinese woman hired to work at Angel Island.
 She is a designated Women's History Month Honoree by the National Women's History Project.